fabio914/RealityMixer/Instructions.md

 - Remember, you should not move your iPhone/iPad during or after the calibration, or else you'll need to calibrate again.

-- You can now close the Mixed Reality Capture app on the Quest.
+- You should now **quit** the Mixed Reality Capture app on the Quest.

 ## How to start the mixed reality capture?